Inner Resources Room

 Click the ‘Book an Appointment’ box below and reserve your time now!

-The Inner Resources Room is a tranquil environment where Notre Dame students, faculty, and staff can participate in a variety of self-guided relaxation, stress management, and performance-enhancing activities.
-To reserve the room at 305 Saint Liam Hall for your half-hour or hour appointment, click here.
-On the day of your appointment, please bring your Notre Dame ID to give to the University Counseling Center receptionist.
+The Inner Resources Room is a tranquil environment where not only Notre Dame students but also faculty and staff can participate in a variety of self-guided relaxation, stress management, and performance-enhancing activities.
+To reserve the room for your half-hour or hour session, click here.
+On the day of your appointment, please sign in/out at the UCC reception desk on the 3rd floor of Saint Liam Hall.

 Here is a partial list of available stress management activities: